addison-king/dat129_ccac/Week 06/Peer_Lesson/README.md

 		- cursor.execute("SELECT * FROM table_name ORDER BY clause_here")
 	- COUNT()
 		- cursor.execute("SELECT header_1, COUNT(header_2) FROM table_name")

+## Challenge:
+	- Take your data from an API and put it into a database
+	- Use database commands to give you answers about your data

 ## More Info / Sources: